isn2102/p8105_final_project/Proposal.md

   - November 28-December 5: Edit and finalize report, webpage and screencast, complete peer assessment
   - December 6-10: Prep for in class presentation/discussion\!

-## INSTRUCTIONS

-### Submissions

-Other than peer assessments, each deliverable will appear online (as e.g. a GH repo or youtube video).
-Links should be submitted via Courseworks by one team member (not necessarily the same person for each deliverable).

-### Team registration and proposal

-First, you will define your teams and propose a project.
-This proposal should be a half-page to a page in length and include:

-  - The group members (names and UNIs)
-  - The tentative project title
-  - The motivation for this project
-  - The intended final products
-  - The anticipated data sources
-  - The planned analyses / visualizations / coding challenges
-  - The planned timeline
-  - There should be one proposal per group, written collaboratively using .Rmd (rendering to a GH document) in a dedicated GitHub repo.
-    Conceptually, this is intended to review a project that is 10% complete.